 How to apply:

-To apply for this course, you will need to complete an application through Nottingham Trent University’s Applicant Portal, on the NTU website.
+To apply for this course, you will need to complete an application through Nottingham Trent University’s Applicant Portal.

 Your application will include a personal statement, and you’ll need to provide a reference.
 For advice about making a successful application to study this course, visit the NTU pages on how to apply.

-Should I apply for the MA or MSc Creative Technologies degree?
+Should I apply for the MA or MSc degree?

-If you’d like further advice before submitting an application, please get in touch with our course leader, Dr Lindsay Davies: firstname.lastname@example.org, who can advise on your specific interests and requirements.
+If you’d like further advice before applying, please get in touch with our course leader Kim Western on firstname.lastname@example.org, who can advise on your specific interests and requirements.

 Who is this course designed for?

-The course is suitable for graduates from BA or BSc courses in a related area, such as (but not limited to) music technology, film production, TV production technology, music performance, games production, games art, VFX technology production and, live and technical events.
+You may have recently graduated from BA or BSc course in a related area, such as music technology, film production, TV production technology, music performance, games production, games art, VFX technology production and, live and technical events.

-It’s also suitable for professionals working within creative technologies, who aspire to senior management positions.
+Or, you might be a professional working within creative technologies, who aspires to senior management positions or want so develop a project.
 Our part-time route will be delivered predominantly outside of core working hours, helping you balance the demands of work alongside postgraduate study.

 Why study this course?

-- Benefit from our partnership with Nottingham Trent University, the Times Higher Education University of the Year 2017.
-You'll have full student access to NTU facilities including the modern Boots Library at the City Campus, as well as membership to the Students' Union.
-You’ll also have access to The Hive, NTU’s Centre for Entrepreneurship and Enterprise, supporting students wishing to start their own businesses.
+- Benefit from our partnership with Nottingham Trent University.
+You'll have full student access to NTU facilities including Boots Library at the City Campus, as well as membership to the Students' Union.

-- Confetti Institute of Creative Technologies belongs to the Confetti Media Group, a group of five creative industry companies including a film and post-production agency, a TV station, an artist management agency, a creative working space provider, and a furniture design and manufacturer.
+- Confetti Institute of Creative Technologies belongs to the Confetti Media Group, a group of commercial creative businesses.
 You’ll be learning in a creative and professional environment, with the opportunity to immerse yourself within the businesses of Nottingham’s Creative Quarter, cultivating networking and collaborative opportunities.

 You’ll study a series of inter-connected modules, designed to enhance your technical expertise, creativity, research knowledge, critical thinking and employability.

-The MA Creative Technologies course is comprised of three consecutive modules.
+The course is comprised of three consecutive modules.
 You will study two common modules across the MA and MSc route (120 credits), with a final module that defines the MSc or MA route (60 credits).

 - Creative Technology Research - 60 credit points